 Most scientific research in the U.S. is paid for by public dollars, so it's only fair that the results should be freely available to the public.
-In the days before the internet, scientists and students at less-wealthy institutions or in less-wealthy countries (and anyone who was not affiliated with a university) had very limited access to the scientific literature.
+In the days before the internet, scientists and students at less-wealthy institutions or in less-wealthy countries, as well as any person who was not affiliated with a university, had very limited access to the scientific literature.
 With the internet, those days are over... or at least they should be.

-But a lot of scientific results are still published in subscription-based journals that charge people money to read them.
+Unfortunately, a lot of scientific work is still published in subscription-based journals that charge people money to read them.
 It's an absurd system: Taxpayers fund the research; we (scientists) do the research and send it to the journals for free; our colleagues (other scientists) provide quality control in the form of peer review and editing, also for free.
 Then the journals slap a copyright on (our) work and charge people (including our own universities, which means our students) a lot of money to read it.
 Michael Eisen has compared this to an obstetrician who delivers your baby, then claims to own it and leases it back to you for a high annual fee.
 This has led to a boycott of Elsevier by over 16,800 researchers worldwide, including Prof. Sarnecka.
 (The boycott singles out Elsevier, but the other three large academic

-We are aware that when we as scientists participate in this system, we contribute to the exploitation of all scientists, and of our students (whose tuition dollars pay the absurd journal subscription fees) and the members of the public, who are unable to read the research that they already paid for with their taxes.
+When we as scientists participate in this system, we contribute to the exploitation of all scientists, and of our students (whose tuition dollars pay the absurd journal subscription fees) and of the public, who are unable to read the research that they already paid for with their taxes.
 As George Monbiot points out, this way of doing things contravenes the universal declaration of human rights, which says that "everyone has the right freely to … share in scientific advancement and its benefits."

-- Open Access: We make all of our papers immediately freely available on this website and on eScholarship, the University of California's open-access repository.
+- Open Access.
+We make all of our papers immediately and freely available on this website and on eScholarship, the University of California's open-access repository.
 (If you find a citation to a paper of ours that isn't available for download, it's an oversight.
 Let us know and we'll post it.)

 Watch the video Open Access Explained! by PhD Comics